IBM-ICP-CoC/charts/unstable/feedbackservice/README.md

 Package Version: 1.0.0

-A packaging of FeedbackService, a sample node.js application based microservice.
-This application is designed for use with other applications or services to provide tone analysis of provided text.
+Feedback is a sample microservice developed using node.js.
+This microservice is designed for use with other applications or services to provide tone analysis of provided text.
 The actual tone analysis is performed by IBM Watson™ Tone Analyzer.

 This application is used to help demonstrate features of IBM Cloud Private and other IBM software.